 Claiming Compensation for a Zoo Accident

-If your animal attack was due to someone else’s negligence, such as a staff member forgetting to close a particular hatch which usually contains animals to a certain area while preforming a specific task, or if a safety mechanism mechanically failed, then you may be able to claim compensation.
+If your animal attack was due to someone else’s negligence, such as a staff member forgetting to close a particular hatch which usually contains animals to a certain area while performing a specific task, or if a safety mechanism failed, then you may be able to claim compensation.

-You could also experience a more general accident type of accident which could occur at any public place.
-In particular, a slip, trip and fall accident which is incredibly common could happen at a zoo.
-If a spillage was not cleaned up by a staff member after they were notified about it or if a sign was not placed near a recently cleaned floor to indicate it was wet, then could be able to claim for the zoo’s negligence.
+You could also experience a more general accident type of accident which could occur in any public place.
+In particular, a slip, trip and fall accident could happen at a zoo.
+If a spillage was not cleaned up by a staff member after they were notified about it or if a sign was not placed near a recently cleaned floor to indicate it was wet, you could be able to claim for the zoo’s negligence.

-While this is fairly rare, there is always the possibility that an accident in a zoo could tragically lead to a fatal injury – particularly for staff members who are more likely to suffer an animal attack in general.
+While this is fairly rare, an accident in a zoo could tragically lead to a fatal injury – particularly for staff members who are more likely to suffer an animal attack in general.
 In a case where an accident has led to death, there are three different legal bodies who would be able to claim compensation: the deceased’s estate, those who were dependent upon the deceased, and the deceased’s immediate family.

 Protections for Zoo Employees

-No matter the business, employers have a duty of care to ensure the safety of their employees – as specifically set out by the 1974 Health and Safety at Work Act.
+All employers have a duty of care to ensure the safety of their employees – as specifically set out by the 1974 Health and Safety at Work Act.
 However, there are specific legal regulations and guidelines which apply to working in a zoo.
 These guidelines include providing adequate and correct training, equipment and any necessary clothing to ensure that every staff member is informed about protocol and is best prepared to do their job.
-There is also the need to complete regular safety checks upon enclosures and procedures which are relevant to the job – such as feeding time.
-This can ensure that there are no mechanical failures within the safety mechanisms of a cage, and this can ensure that each employee understands how to keep safe and what to do when carrying out certain tasks.

 If you believe that your employer has not carried out any of these types of safety regulations, and you have experienced an injury as a result, then you could be able to claim compensation against them for this negligence.